 Avid Helps Park Road Post Debut Dolby Atmos in The Hobbit

 Park Road Post in Wellington, New Zealand, is one of the world’s most advanced post-production facilities—and a longtime Avid customer—with a notable portfolio that includes The Lord of the Rings trilogy, The Adventures of Tintin, and King Kong.
 As a boutique facility, having the latest technology is competitively critical for its success—and the success of its selected client projects.
-When demand for a new immersive audio technology—Dolby Atmos—caught fire across the industry, Park Road Post owner, Peter Jackson, and other filmmakers knew they had to have it.
+When demand for the new immersive Dolby Atmos audio technology caught fire across the industry, Park Road Post owner Peter Jackson knew they had to have it.

-The issue—Park Road Post and other facilities didn’t want to change their current Pro Tools workflows or add any complexity that would severely impact their production schedules.
+However, Park Road Post didn’t want to change their current Pro Tools workflows or add any complexity that would severely impact their production schedules.
+So the Dolby Atmos development team partnered with Avid to find a way to integrate the new technology into the same workflow and ensure that everything operated seamlessly.

 The dual room solution was ultimately a huge success.
 Hedges, along with fellow re-recording mixer Gilbert Lake, are quick to credit the compatibility between the Avid and Dolby technologies for helping them meet some incredibly steep production demands.